Deep Breathing v Pranayama

 How can we manage & retrain the breath?

 Oftentimes we need to re-train the breath to reduce stress and the habitual mental patterns that cause it.
 This takes place in two stages; opening the breath with simple breath work, which can then progress onto Pranayama.
-Simple breathing exercises and Kriyas (classic yogic cleansing exercises) can first open up the breath and address tension built up in the diaphragm, abdomen and jaw.
+Simple breathing exercises, massaging tense areas, and Kriyas (classic yogic cleansing exercises) can first open up the breath and address tension built up in the diaphragm, abdomen and jaw.
 This helps to liberate the breath and the life force energy because breathing, especially when it evolves into the practice of Pranayama, is more than just the movement of air in and out of the lungs.
 It involves the management of the internal pressure by manipulating and controlling the pelvic, abdominal and chest muscles.
 This takes time and practice and is essential if there is to be a full benefit of extending and lengthening the exhale for the practice of Pranayama.

 Your breath may be compromised throughout daily activities and even during your Yoga practice, as the toll of daily insults manifests in stressful ways across the body.
 Workload, traffic, parental responsibilities and not to mention the endless tasks we have on a daily basis engender stress.
 This often leaves the untrained breath shallow and uneven, too high rapid or stuck in the chest and therefore unhelpful in response to this stress.
 All of these situations will affect the function on both the brain and the body .